pskillen/taiga-docker/taiga-back/README.md

 # Taiga Back-end Docker Image

-This Docker container helps you to run your own [Taiga](https://taiga.io) instance.
+This Docker image helps you to run your own [Taiga](https://taiga.io) instance.
 It should be run in conjunction with a suitable front end (e.g. [nhsmdu/taiga-front](https://hub.docker.com/r/nhsmdu/taiga-front/)) and a Postgres DB.

 See the repository at https://github.com/pskillen/taiga-docker for full information